 Unfortunately, in pursuit of hyperproductivity, hyperspecialization has led to functional, mental, and data silos that tend to frustrate effective communication and collaboration between specialist teams.

-Furthermore, we know siloization impedes the organization’s readiness to change, as noted by Harvard, as innovation hinges more and more on the interfaces between (and not within) functions.
+Furthermore, we know siloization impedes the organization’s readiness to change, as noted by Harvard, as innovation hinges more and more on the interfaces between functions.